bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/Cu_0arger_T9BI8SOL5EIy2u7/Documentation.md

-content of Cu in the water sample.
+Content of Cu in the water sample.